-Every dot in Potence also eliminates one die of damage, due to your enormous strength allows you to ignore the sheer force of the impact.
+Every dot in Potence also eliminates one die of damage, due to your enormous strength.
+It allows you to ignore the sheer force of the impact.
 This also helps you land long distance jumps described below.

 To land on your feet after a fall or a long jump, make a Strength + Athletics roll Diff.
 6, in addition, the successes gained on this roll will also reduce the damage done by the fall.

 (Strength, or Strength + Athletics for a running jump.)

 You can jump 1’ up and 2’ forward for every dot in Strength you have.
 This is your starting base value which is later added to the results of your roll.
 Do not add your Potence score to this value.
 (It is included at the end of the calculation as a multiplier).

 If you jump from an standing position, you roll Strength at difficulty 5.
 The total number of successes is multiplied by 1’ up or 2’ forward .
 Add base value to the result.

 If you do a running jump, you roll Strength + Athletics at difficulty 3.
 Multiply the successes by 1.5’ up or 3’ forward.
 Add the base value to the result.